Meals for Seniors | Volunteer Driver Coalition

 m4a supports:

-- Creating a Senior Support Services Program of the Minnesota Board on Aging and providing a $4M biennial appropriation with 50% of funds dedicated to transportation.
+- Creating a Senior Support Services Program of the Minnesota Board on Aging and providing a $4M biennial appropriation with 50% of funds dedicated to assisted transportation.

 - Allocating new funds to local service provider organizations via AAAs using the MBA’s established Intrastate Funding Formula and administrative infrastructure.